Dev-Craig44/react18-typescript/README.md

 ===

-- so because we are working on a mini project, it's better to create a new folder under the `src` folder called `expense-tracker`
+- Since we're building a mini project, it's best to create a new folder under the `src` directory named `expense-tracker`.
-- so this folder is going to contain all the building blocks for our Expense Tracker App
+- This folder will contain all the components and logic for the Expense Tracker app.
-- this is a good way to stucture a large conplex application. so if you want to build an application like Amazon, we don't want to throw all our components inside the components folder.
-- Instead we should divide our application into different functional areas or modules the same way a supermarket is divided into different sections like dairy, bakery, etc.
+- Organizing your code this way helps structure larger or more complex applications.
+For example, instead of placing every component in a single `components` folder, you can group related features into separate modules or domains.
+- Think of it like a supermarket, where different sections (like dairy or bakery) keep things organized and easy to find.

+# expense filter

+- potentially in the future, we might want to filter by different parameters, so our filter component going to include all kinds of filters